gimbalabs/ex2-tokenomics-research/README.md

 - Create a Gimbal stake pool.
 Use a proportion of the Gimbalabs treasury as pledge.
 Delegate the rest of the treasury.
 - Outline initial examples of gimbal use within GL Initiatives and GL Playground
 - When possible, set up favorable Babel fees for transacting with gimbals.
 Create CSK/CoC resources showing how to set up Babel.

+## Research Agenda
+- Do people cash out right away, or hold gimbals?
+If they hold, why are they holding?